otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-jsdoc-postman.md

 Open your **id607001-s2-25-GitHub username** repository in **Visual Studio Code**.
 Create a new branch called **week-03-postgresql-docker-jsdoc-postman** from the previous branch.

 > **Note:** There are a lot of code examples.
-These code examples do not include code from the formative assessments.
+These code examples do not include code from the previous exercises.
 Typing the code examples rather than copying and pasting is strongly recommended.
 It will help you remember the code better.
 Also, read the comments in the code examples.
 It will help you understand where to type the code.

 ---